VoylinsGamedevJourney/gde_gozen/test_room_csharp/addons/gde_gozen/README.md

 ## Exporting your project
 When exporting your projects, take in mind to bundle your executables with the FFmpeg library files which should be present in your exported projects folder.
 Also, add `*.mp4` and other extension names of your video files to the resources which need to get exported, otherwise your video files might not be included in your final export.

+## Size limit

+At this moment there's a limit of 2GB for the audio data, so video's over a couple of hours will not work!

 ## Help needed?
 You can go to the [GitHub repo](https://github.com/VoylinsGamedevJourney/gde_gozen/issues) to report problems, or visit out [Discord server](discord.gg/BdbUf7VKYC) for help/advice.